 But it doesn’t have to be that way.
 With some knowledge, solo lawyers can put together a website that goes toe-to-toe with giant law firms.

-We put together this list of the best solo law firm website designs to show you how you can create a high-quality website that helps you:
+We put together this list of the best solo law firm website designs to show you how you can create an attorney website that helps you:

 - Stand out from competitors